glasstowerstudios/garrulo/README.md

 Garrulo is a small application designed to bring some smart functionality/programmability to notifications received on Android phones and tablets.

 ### Motivation ###
 The development motivation for Garrulo was because Android doesn't have a consistent, easy-to-use, cross-device/cross-manufacturer app that will read text messages and emails while driving.
-More specifically, for those individuals without bluetooth integration in their cars, it's difficult to find an app that will read SMS messages and can be easily turned on using NFC (as an NFC tag can be placed on the dashboard of a car and be programmed to automatically launch Garrulo when activated - see [NFC Setup](#nfc-setup) for more details).
+More specifically, for those individuals without bluetooth integration in their cars, it's difficult to find an app that will read SMS messages and can be easily turned on using NFC (as an NFC tag can be placed on the dashboard of a car and be programmed to automatically launch Garrulo when activated - see the information about "NFC Setup", below, for more details).

 As time goes on, it's likely that Garrulo will provide more functionality than just SMS messages, including allowing emails, Facebook messages, Tweets, etc... to be read aloud, if desired.